learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 git commit -m 'Initial commit'
 ```

-Next, we'll need to create an application on Heroku:
+Next, you'll need to create an application on Heroku:

 ```sh
 heroku create
 ```

-This command will generate a new application in our Heroku account, and
+This command will generate a new application in your Heroku account, and
 configure a new remote repository where you can push up your code.
 You can
 confirm the remote repository was created successfully by running: